defuse/defuse.github.io/content/pages/overview.md

 ZecSec performed an audit of Ywallet (*report forthcoming*) and zecwallet-lite-cli (*report forthcoming*).

-## Notable Past Security Bugs and Other Security Research
+## Notable Security Bugs and Other Security Research

 Secure systems can only be built by learning from mistakes.
 Here is a list of notable bugs and other security research that we can learn from to make Zcash a